 Sole has also been making some updates lately, mostly with regards to the consoles found on some of their machines.

-The F85 is one of their mid-range models and it’s been riding pretty steady over the years, although its console did get an upgrade recently.
+The F85 is one of their mid-range models and it’s been riding pretty steady over the years, although its console did get a significant upgrade.

 Anyway, let’s start things off with a rundown on the performance specs these two treadmills have to offer.